 Soft robots have shown promise in multiple areas of robotics, such as gripping [15] or human-robot interaction [28].
 The scale-invariant encoding and soft actuation from this work has potential in these other areas of soft robotics as well.

 In order to compare different approaches, the field would benefit from general, accepted definitions and quantitative measures of complexity, impressiveness, and naturalness.
-Such metrics will enable more quantitative analyses in future work.
+Such metrics will enable more quantitative analyses in future studies like this one.